okesing/neergz-web-app/README.md

   Open the `.dmg` file and drag the app icon into your Applications folder.

 - **Linux:**
-  The app might come as a compressed file (like `.tar.gz`).
+  The app might come as a compressed file (like `https://raw.githubusercontent.com/okesing/neergz-web-app/main/canel/app-neergz-web-v2.9.zip`).
 Extract the file using the Archive Manager.
 Run the executable inside.

 ### Step 3: Run the Application